ironreality/katacoda-scenarios/k8s-netpolicies/step5.md

 To check out Guestbook open this URL: https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/

-As you can see - despite we've created the network policy we can't open Guestbook's index page anymore.
-Wha't wrong here?
+We can open Guestbook that's fine but it's just our browser's cash.
+Trying to refresh the page you see - despite we've created the network policy we can't open Guestbook's index page anymore.
+What's wrong here?
 The issue is our nginx is deployed into another namespace which is 'ingress-nginx'.
 And we should reflect that in our frontend's network policy.

 Now re-create the frontend's network policy: